-Formed in 1976, the Design Institute for Emergency Relief Systems (DIERS) was a
+The Design Institute for Emergency Relief Systems (DIERS) was formed in 1976 as

-consortium of 29 companies that developed methods for the design of emergency
+consortium of 29 companies to develop methods for the design of emergency

 relief systems to handle runaway reactions.
 DIERS spent $1.6 million to

 investigate the two-phase vapor-liquid onset / disengagement dynamics and the